Agathe48/robot_mission_3/README.md

 ## Our Model

 The implementation of our model is in the `model.py` file.
-The `RobotMission` class inherit from the Mesa `Model` class and defines the RobotMission model itself, and uses the agents, the scheduler and the environment.
+The `RobotMission` class inherits from the Mesa `Model` class and defines the RobotMission model itself, and uses the agents, the scheduler and the environment.

-We began by defining several methods to set up the grid and all agents: `init_grid`, `init_wastes` and `init_agents`.
+We begin by defining several methods to set up the grid and all agents: `init_grid`, `init_wastes` and `init_agents`.

-In `init_grid` we established the position of the waste disposal zone and created  `Radioactivity` objects in every cells of the grid except at the waste disposal zone position, where we created a `WasteDisposalZone` object.
+In `init_grid` we establish the position of the waste disposal zone and created  `Radioactivity` objects in every cells of the grid except at the waste disposal zone position, where we created a `WasteDisposalZone` object.

 In `init_wastes` we create all wastes.
-To do so, we first define the total number of waste in the grid (grid height * grid width * waste density, the density is set in `tools/tools_constants.py`) and the number of cells per zone (grid width/3 * grid height).
+To do so, we first define the total number of wastes in the grid (grid height * grid width * waste density, the density is set in `tools/tools_constants.py`) and the number of cells per zone (grid width/3 * grid height).
 We then randomly place green, yellow and red wastes in their respective zones.
 However, we do not initially place a red waste in the waste disposal zone.

 - The number of green wastes is randomly determined within a range.
 The upper bound of this range is the minimum between the number of cells in the green area and the total number of wastes.
 The lower bound is the maximum between 0 and the total number of waste minus the total number of cells in the rest of the grid.
-This allocation ensures that waste can be placed in the zone if the other two areas do not have sufficient space to accommodate all remaining wastes.
+This allocation ensures that wastes are placed in the zone if the other two areas do not have sufficient space to accommodate all remaining wastes.
 Then we check if that number is even so that we can clean the whole map.
 Otherwise we add or substract one green waste.

 - The number of yellow wastes is randomly determined within a range.
 The upper bound of this range is the maximum between 0 and the minimum between the remaining wastes and the number of cells in the zone.
 The lower bound is the maximum between 0 and the total number of waste minus the total number of cells in the rest of the grid.
 This allocation ensures that waste can be placed in the zone if the red area does not have sufficient space to accommodate all remaining wastes.
 Then we check if that number plus the number of green wastes' pairs is even, otherwise we add or substract one yellow waste.

 - The number of red wastes is determined by the number of remaining wastes to place.

-In `init_agents` create and place the cleaning agent according to their colors and respective areas.
-We choose to initialy place cleaning agent in their color zone.
+In `init_agents` we create and place the cleaning agent according to their colors and respective areas.
+We choose to initially place cleaning agent in their color zone.
 We also do not allow two agents to be in the same cell, this will stay true during the simulations.

-The `step` method does the scheduler step while there is still waste to clean up, otherwise the simulation will terminate.
+The `step` method does the scheduler step while there are still wastes to clean up, otherwise the simulation will terminate.

-The `run_model` method executes the `step` method for a given number of steps.
+The `run_model` method executes the `step` method for a given number of sSteps.

 The `do` method takes as arguments the agent performing the action and the list of all possible actions.
 It iterates through this list, checking if the current action is feasible.
 If it is feasible, the method breaks, ensuring that only one action is performed.
 If the current action is not feasible, the method moves on to the next action in the list.
 When an action is performed using the `do` method, the method also executes the changes associated with that action:
 - `ACT_TRANSFORM`, if the agent is a `GreenAgent` it creates a green waste, if the agent is a `YellowAgent` it creates a red waste.
 It then set the agent's knowledge (trasnformed_waste to the current waste) and add it to the scheduler.
 It will also remove from the scheduler the two waste from the agent's knowledge picked_up_waste and the set up the picked_up_waste as an empty list.
-- `ACT_PICK_UP`, it removes the waste agent from the grid and update the agent's knowledge picked_up_waste with the new waste.
+- `ACT_PICK_UP`, it removes the waste agent from the grid and updates the agent's knowledge picked_up_waste with the new waste.
-- `ACT_DROP`, if the agent is not a `RedAgent` the transformed waste will be place on the grid and the agent's knowledge transformed_waste will be set back to None.
+- `ACT_DROP`, if the agent is not a `RedAgent` the transformed waste will be placed on the grid and the agent's knowledge transformed_waste will be set back to None.
 If  the agent is a `RedAgent` it will remove the picked_up_waste from the scheduler and set the agent's knowledge picked_up_waste back to an empty list.
-- `ACT_GO_LEFT`, it will check for other agent in the left cell and move the agent if it is empty.
+- `ACT_GO_LEFT`, it will check for another agent in the left cell and move the agent if it is empty.
-- `ACT_GO_RIGHT`, it will check for other agent in the right cell and move the agent if it is empty.
+- `ACT_GO_RIGHT`, it will check for another agent in the right cell and move the agent if it is empty.
-- `ACT_GO_UP`, it will check for other agent in the upper cell and move the agent if it is empty.
+- `ACT_GO_UP`, it will check for another agent in the upper cell and move the agent if it is empty.
-- `ACT_GO_DOWN`, it will check for other agent in the lower cell and move the agent if it is empty.
+- `ACT_GO_DOWN`, it will check for another agent in the lower cell and move the agent if it is empty.
 - `ACT_WAIT`, it waits.

 The `do` method returns the percepts.
 It is a dictionary of four keys (left, right, up and down).
 It either contains a list of agents (`Waste`, `Radioactivity`, other cleaning agents and `WasteDisposalZone`) in the surrounding cells or `None` if the cell does not exist (grid limits).
+This percepts is created after an action is performed to take into account the possible new position of the agent.

 ## The scheduler